classroomtechtools/appscripts-modules-ft-svelte/README.md

-# AppleScripts Modules ft.
-Svelte
+# Google AppleScripts ft Svelte & Modules

-This project is a development template to build AppsScripts projects with [node](https://nodejs.org), [rollupjs](http://rollupjs.org) and [sveltejs](https://svelte.dev), including …
+A starter template for building an Google Apps Scripts project (an editor add-on, web app, etc) using additional technologies:

-* Installing and **importing npm packages** for either client- or server-side
+1) [Svelte](https://svelte.dev) to build a front-end interface
-* Creating **self-contained modules** whose named exports are available via the created `Import` object
+2) [Node](https://nodejs.org), npm packages, and unit testing (coming soon) for local development and remote deployment
-* Using **Svelte** for front-end GUI development
+2) Modules, using `import` and `export` syntax for modular, reusable code, thanks to [Rollupjs](http://rollupjs.org) which handles the requisite code bundling automatically

 [![Video](https://img.youtube.com/vi/9dBoLTsDnCw/0.jpg)](https://www.youtube.com/watch?v=9dBoLTsDnCw)

 This means AppScripts developers can …

-* Take advantage of npm's code sharing features
+* Write front-end GUIs with a "reactive" technology (and be able to apply their learned knowledge outside of appscripts)
-* Write libraries that are truly modular, with depedency resolution
+* Take advantage of npm's code sharing features (and get connected to that vast ecosystem)
-* Write front-end GUIs with a "reactive" technology ([Svelte](http://svelte.dev))
+* Learn modern practices (and reap the benefits)

 ## Motivation

 This project began when I tried to see how to use Sveltejs as a frontend "framework" with AppsScripts.
 As I dug deeper, I realized that some of the underlying technology that Svelte used to work ([rollup](http://rollupjs.org)) would allow for the use of npm packages.
 This is the result.

-I've always tried to figure out a better, easier way to write libraries and to do code reuse in the AppScripts environment.
+As someone working in education, it is exciting to be able to use Google's GSuite infrastructure to help teachers and administrators complete their tasks.
+However, the platform by default does not include the above technologies.

 ## Author & License